 Therefore it is essential to talk about why chocolate is bad for your teeth.
 There are a few things to be aware of in consideration of the effect chocolate has on the teeth.

-Plaque is a soft, white film which collects on the tooth surface.
+Plaque is a soft, white film that collects on the tooth surface.

 Plaque is important to know about as it is a major causative factor for gingival and periodontal disease (better known as gum disease) and contributes to the development of dental caries (tooth decay).

 Plaque forms constantly in the mouth.
-If not brushed away the plaque hardens and becomes calculus or tartar.¹
+If not brushed away the plaque hardens and becomes calculus or tartar.

 The normal pH of the mouth is 6.8, which is neutral.